ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 It is also a requested feature for Cabal `<https://github.com/haskell/cabal/issues/3659>`_.

 The problem is it's *only* emulatable today.
-A GHCi session is tied to a GHC session, which only supports one "home package", i.e. package on the operating table.
+A GHCi session is tied to a GHC session, which only supports one "home package", i.e. package which can be recompiled dynamically.
 TODO more.

 Proposed Change Specification